jack8558/CSCI-739-GraphGrad/README.md

 ## Unit test
+There are various unit tests that checks if GraphGrad operations are correct.
+It runs same expressions on both GraphGrad and pytorch and compare the results.
 Make sure pytest is installed and run following command.
 ```
 pytest
 ```